Total War: Warhammer III: Prologue

-During the end of winter in the lands of Kislev, Ursun, the Bear-God, would break winter with his roar and bring forth summer.
-One day, however, Ursun vanished, and for seven years Kislev has suffered an unending winter.
+During the end of winter in Kislev, Ursun, the Bear-God, would break winter with his roar and bring forth summer.
+For seven years, however, Ursun has stayed silent, and Kislev has suffered an unending winter.
 The Barkov brothers, Yuri and Gerik, are sent by Tzarina Katarin on an expedition north to search for the missing god.
-During his prayer, Yuri hears Ursun's voice.
-Ursun claims that he has been imprisoned in the Howling Citadel, located in the Chaos Wastes.
+During prayer, Yuri hears Ursun's voice, claiming that he's been imprisoned in the Howling Citadel, in the Chaos Wastes.

-Yuri travels with his brother and his army to the Chaos Wastes to free his god, but is slowly corrupted by Chaos in his methods to reach Ursun's prison.
-Eventually, Yuri murders his brother, Gerik, and offers his skull to a Greater Daemon of Khorne to build a bridge of skulls to cross the Howling Citadel.
-Yuri and his army reach the Howling Citadel, and after defeating a chaos-corrupted Boyar and his forces guarding the citadel's entrance, Yuri enters a portal to the Realm of Chaos.
+Yuri marches his army north, into the Chaos Wastes, but is slowly corrupted by Chaos as his methods to reach Ursun's prison grow more ruthless, culminating in him murdering his brother Gerik and offering his skull to a Greater Daemon of Khorne to build a bridge of skulls to reach the Howling Citadel.
+After defeating a chaos-corrupted Boyar and his forces guarding the citadel's entrance, Yuri enters a portal to the Realm of Chaos.

 After emerging from the portal, Yuri finds the imprisoned Ursun, and is greeted by Be'lakor (voiced by Richard Armitage), the first of the Daemon Princes.
 Be'lakor reveals that it was he who guided Yuri by mimicking Ursun's voice.
 Ursun begs Yuri to free him, but Be'lakor manipulates Yuri into thinking that Ursun is weak and unworthy of his worship, tempting him to kill the god and take his power for himself.
 Yuri renounces Ursun and shoots a Chaos-imbued bullet into the Bear-God's heart, and Ursun roars in pain.
-The resulting backlash hurls Yuri back to the material plane, with Yuri crashing into the ground severely wounded.
+The resulting backlash hurls a gravely injured Yuri back to the material plane.
 Dying, Yuri offers his soul to the Chaos Gods and begs them to save him.
 The Chaos Gods answer his plea and ascend him into a Daemon Prince.